ARS-toscana/test_organization_template/p_PI/first_email.md

 This email is to inform you that the script [or a branch of] for the study XX has been released.

-You can find the script at this link XX.
+You can find the script at this [link](https://github.com/ARS-toscana/test_organization_template/issues/new/choose).

 You are asked to: